The who, what, when, why and how of Big Data analytics.

 If there was ever going to be an example that really showed the sheer capabilities of Big Data, it was going to be with one of the biggest manufacturers in the world.
 Coca-Cola famously used Big Data to influence the production of their orange juice line, ‘Simply Orange’.
 Analyzing countless variables by using satellite imagery, crop yields and cost pressures to name but a few – the company formed an algorithm, known as Black Book, which enabled them to produce consistent tasting orange juice all year round.

-One of the fastest growing companies within the last decade, Netflix has effectively utilized Big Data to grow and adapt its offering.
-Using the reams of data collected on who is watching what, when they’re watching it, when they pause, rewind, fast forward or drop off completely, they were able to form detailed hypotheses on what makes successful content.
+One of the fastest-growing companies within the last decade, Netflix has effectively utilized Big Data to grow and adapt its offering.
+Using the reams of data collected on who is watching what, when they’re watching it, and when they pause, rewind, fast forward or drop off completely, they were able to form detailed hypotheses on what makes successful content.
 This allowed them to curate and effectively target their own productions in order to maximize their success.

 Presenting a true masterclass in how to leverage Big Data is Amazon.
-With more than 150 million user accounts and ten plus years in the online market place, Amazon is one of the biggest success stories when it comes to using Big Data to adapt and progress.
+With more than 150 million user accounts and ten-plus years in the online marketplace, Amazon is one of the biggest success stories when it comes to using Big Data to adapt and progress.
 Using click and purchase data among many other variables, the e-commerce giant is credited with founding and mastering the now well-known personalized recommendations and upselling technique that has generated it, and many other businesses who copied them, considerable profits.